"We Studied Our Way Out of the Seventh-day Adventist Church"

 Gen. 14:22, Gen. 24:3, Deut.
 3:24, Deut.
 4:39, Deut.
 10:14, Jos.
 2:11, 1 Ki.
 8:23, 2 Ki.
 9:15, 2 Chr.
 2:12, 2 Chr.
 6:14, Isa.
 37:16, Jer.
 32:17, Acts 4:24, Acts 17:24

-It should now be evident that just because God's name, title, and dominion appear within a Bible verse does not prove that passage has any particular connection with Revelation's "Seal of God".
+It should now be evident that just because God's name, title, and dominion appear within a Bible verse does not prove that passage has any particular connection with Revelation's Seal of God.

 5. Sabbath a Dividing Issue? - Is the Sabbath the great separating truth that will decide who the true believers are?
 According to the prophet Ellen White, the Sabbath is what separates real believers from false believers:

-"I saw that the holy Sabbath is, and will be, the separating wall between the true Israel of God and unbelievers; and that the Sabbath is the great question to unite the hearts of God's dear, waiting saints."17
+I saw that the holy Sabbath is, and will be, the separating wall between the true Israel of God and unbelievers; and that the Sabbath is the great question to unite the hearts of God's dear, waiting saints.17

 Such a teaching is contrary to the New Testament.
 Never is the Sabbath described as a dividing issue by Jesus or the Apostles.
 Paul wrote:

-One man esteemeth one day above another: another esteemeth every day [alike].
+One man esteemeth one day above another: another esteemeth every day alike.
 Let every man be fully persuaded in his own mind.
-He that regardeth the day, regardeth [it] unto the Lord; and he that regardeth not the day, to the Lord he doth not regard [it].
-(Rom.
-14:5,6)
+He that regardeth the day, regardeth it unto the Lord; and he that regardeth not the day, to the Lord he doth not regard it (Rom.
+14:5,6).

 Stop and read Ellen White's quote again, and then read Paul's quote again.
 The two are completely incompatible!

-In Romans 14 Paul goes through a lengthy passage warning Christians not to judge each other on points of minor importance.
-He concludes by saying, "Let us not therefore judge one another" (Rom.
-14:13).
-If Paul thought the Sabbath was the "dividing wall", he would have fought strenuously for its observance.
 Throughout the New Testament Paul fights with all his might to establish the important doctrines of the Church: Faith, Hope, Love, Grace, Forgiveness, Salvation, Mercy.
 Paul also fights against the sins of the flesh.
-But on the subject of the Sabbath, Paul has little to say, except that brethren should accept each other no matter what day they choose (or choose not) to worship on.
-How could Paul discuss the Sabbath issue in such a casual manner if it was indeed the great "dividing wall" between true believers and false believers?
-If it was truly the great "dividing wall", then Paul would have been all over the issue, warning Christians of their duty!
+Paul even advocated cultural practices such as wearing a head-covering.
+Yet in all of his writings, he never mentions the seventh day Sabbath as being of particular importance to Christians.
+The only time he ever even mentions holy days (Rom.
+14) he simply says that brethren should accept each other no matter what holy day they choose (or choose not) to observe.
+How could Paul discuss holy days in such a casual manner if it was indeed the great "dividing wall" between true believers and false believers?
+If it was truly the great "dividing wall," then Paul would have been all over the issue in his writings, warning Christians of their duty!
 Instead, we find the Sabbath rarely even mentioned by any of the authors of the New Testament.
-If the Sabbath was indeed the "one great truth" that is to divide the true believers from the false ones, then the Apostles would have emphasized its overwhelming importance in their writings.
+If the Sabbath was indeed the "one great truth" that is to divide the true believers from the false ones, then surely the Apostles, writing under the inspiration of the Holy Ghost, would have emphasized its overwhelming importance in their writings.

-Bible Truth about Sabbath as the Seal of God
+Bible Truth about Seal of God

-Adventists view the Sabbath as a test of their loyalty to their Creator, and a separating wall between true believers and false believers.
+SDAs view the Sabbath as a test of their loyalty to their Creator, and a separating wall between true believers and false believers.
 In effect, they are passing judgment upon other Christians based upon their observance of a day.
 This is the exact practice which Paul forbid!

 1. In the Bible, what is the purpose of a seal?

-Est 8:8 - Write ye also for the Jews, as it liketh you, in the king's name, and seal [it] with the king's ring: for the writing which is written in the king's name, and sealed with the king's ring, may no man reverse.
+Write ye also for the Jews, as it liketh you, in the king's name, and seal [it] with the king's ring: for the writing which is written in the king's name, and sealed with the king's ring, may no man reverse.

 The purpose of a seal is to prevent the contents of the object being sealed from being changed.
 A law that was sealed by the king's ring could never be changed.
 When Daniel was thrown in the Lion's Den, the entrance was "sealed" indicating the king's will could not be undone (Dan.
 6:17).
 The tomb of Christ was "sealed" by Pilate to prevent anyone from touching its contents (Matt.
 27:66).